 If you wish to offer a 185, 285, or 385 for a second time it needs to be reviewed by the Academics Committee.

-The deadline for submitting a Fall 2022 course proposal is Tuesday, February 1, 2022.
-This is a true deadline.
+The deadline for submitting a Spring 2024 course proposal is Tuesday, September 19, 2023.

-The deadline for submitting all other proposals to the Academics Committee for review, including new program proposals, program revisions, and program suspensions is Friday, April 15, 2022.
-This is a true deadline.
+The deadline for submitting all other proposals to the Academics Committee for review, including new program proposals, program revisions, and program suspensions is Tuesday, November 7, 2023.

 Additional Note: If you are planning to market a new or revised undergraduate program, including summer programs, the deadline to submit proposals for Faculty Senate review is October 15th each academic year.

-The deadline to submit a proposal for an AUC Designation for a Fall 2022 course is Tuesday, January 25, 2022.
+The deadline to submit a proposal for an AUC Designation for a Spring 2024 course is Thursday, September 14, 2023.
 This is a true deadline.
-Please send submissions to Alex Otieno.
+Please send submissions to Jill Pederson.
 Below is a list of all the curriculum directors if you have any questions about a designation.

 AUC Curriculum Directors and Coordinators